juliusfrost/minerl-rllib/README.md

 Currently experiments do not support headless mode.

+For discrete action spaces, make sure you have the environment variable `MINERL_DATA_ROOT` set, otherwise it defaults to `data`.
+Then, run `python generate_kmeans.py`

 ### Online Reinforcement Learning [WIP]
 This is the standard reinforcement learning agent-environment loop.